 You can use a mite killer dust, like Nature Zone Reptile Mite Guard Powder.
 You can click this link to buy it on Amazon.
 You let the snake have a dust bath that will kill the mites naturally.

-4) Remove Their Substrate
+3) Remove the Substrate

 - Water bowls